Mercy14846/Mercy14846/README.md

 - 👯 I’m looking to collaborate on Geospatial Projects all over the world

 - 💬 Ask me about Maps

+- 🌱 I’m currently learning Gentoo Linx
 <!--
 **Mercy14846/Mercy14846** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Eco Smart Cities Project for Nigeria
-- 🌱 I’m currently learning ...
+-  ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...